bridgetownrb/bridgetown/bridgetown-website/src/_docs/posts.md

 you wish to access the currently-rendering page variables (the variables of the page that has the `for` loop in it), use the `page` variable instead.

+{:.note}
+If you have a large number of posts, it's likely you'll want to use the [Pagination feature](/docs/content/pagination/) to make it easy to browse through a limited number of posts per page.

 ## Categories and Tags